 NASP’s Certified Safety Manager training is dynamic, adult-focused instruction for safety professionals.
 When you study with NASP, the knowledge and skills you gain will stick with you.
 We ensure this through a combination of impactful videos, useful activities, challenging review games and reliable source materials.
 We help you understand OSHA and other government regulations by cutting out the jargon and go beyond the bare minimum to help you achieve tangible and valuable safety improvements for your company.

-All NASP certifications are stand-alone certifications.
+All NASP certificates are stand-alone certificates.
 However, NASP’s designations are designed to be achieved in a step by step building block process where each level achieved is a step toward the next higher level.
-You may purchase the highest level certification, and it will encompass the building blocks below it.
-The Certified Safety Manager is our foundational course and is the first step in beginning your professional level certifications.
+You may purchase the highest level certificate, and it will encompass the building blocks below it.
+The Certified Safety Manager is our foundational course and is the first step in beginning your professional level certificates.

 The student will take a comprehensive online exam for this course.
-You must score 80% to receive certification.
+You must score 80% to receive certificate.
 You have two opportunities to pass each exam.

 A refresher course and exam will be required every three (3) years.
 The cost of this recertification is $395.